BeeGrinder/FantasyGrounds-SW5e/README.md

 [SW5e Website](http://star-wars-5e.azurewebsites.net/)

+---

  |Sub-Project | Status | Notes |
 | --- | --- | -- |
 |Player Book | In Progress | Many issues.
 Alpha testing. |
 |NPC Book | Released | Give it a try.
 Beta testing. |
 |Rule-set Extension | Released | Give it a try.
 Beta testing. |

+---

 ### Fantasy Grounds User Information

 #### Installation
+##### Be Warned - The current player module is still in early development and may have issues.

 * To install the module(s) for use in Fantasy Grounds, download the file(s) in the module directory of this project into your Fantasy Grounds modules directory *(...\Fantasy Grounds\modules)*.
 Then load sw5e modules using the Library->Modules selections.